1.1 Temporary Infrastructure

 To respond to conditions of the site and its immediate physical context.
 To consider the infrastructure, facilities and location when forming, producing or devising the project.

 Testing Grounds is not an institution.
+There are some similarities and there are differences.
 Testing Grounds is a temporary project and its longevity and sustainability is not a primary focus.
 Therefore, risks may be taken, boundaries pushed and ideas developed in new and experimental ways.

 Project is used to describe any creative activity taking place on site, be it an exhibition, performance, workshop or panel discussion.
 The term acknowledges all creative activity as practice-lead research rather than outcome or product.